The 2014 Annual Conference of the Royal Economic Society will be held at The University of Manchester from Mon 7th April to Wed 9th April 2014.

 Book your accommodation needs here.

-Details on financial support for PhD students can be found here.
+Claim forms and details on financial support for PhD students can be found here.

 Get in touch about the 2014 Conference: